When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Generalization through selectivity and invariance

-{\bf Invariance score.} A neuron's invariance to pose captures the range of its average activity for the \textit{preferred category} as the pose (nuisance parameter) is changed.
-Let $I^k_p$ be the invariance score with respect to pose which we define as the difference between the highest and lowest activity across all poses for the \emph{preferred category},~\ie
+\begin{linenomath*} {\bf Invariance score.} A neuron's invariance to viewpoint captures the range of its average activity for the \textit{preferred category} as the viewpoint (nuisance parameter) is changed.
+Let $I^k_v$ be the invariance score with respect to viewpoint which we define as the difference between the highest and lowest activity across all viewpoints for the \emph{preferred category},~\ie

 where the range is subtracted from $1$ to have the invariance score equal to $1$ when there is maximal invariance.
-Invariance with respect to category, denoted $I^k_c$, can be derived analogously.
+Invariance with respect to category, denoted $I^k_c$, can be derived analogously. \end{linenomath*}

-{\bf Specialization score.} Generalization to category recognition may be facilitated by neurons selective to category and invariant to pose.
-Similarly, pose selective and category invariant neurons can help generalize well to pose estimation.
-This reveals a tension when category and pose are learned together, as a neuron which is selective to category, cannot be invariant to category.
-The same is true for pose.
-One way to resolve this contradiction is the emergence of two sets of \textit{specialized} neurons - category selective and pose invariant, and vice versa.
-This hypothesis is well-aligned with the findings in~\cite{yang2019task}, which showed the emergence of groups of neurons contributing exclusively to single tasks.
-Thus, in the context of category recognition and pose estimation, we hypothesize that neurons become selective to either category or pose as the relevant image features for these tasks are disjoint.
+{\bf Specialization score.} Generalization to category recognition may be facilitated by neurons selective to category and invariant to viewpoint.
+Similarly, viewpoint selective and category invariant neurons can help generalize well to viewpoint estimation.
+This reveals a tension when category and viewpoint are learned together, as a neuron which is selective to category, cannot be invariant to category.
+The same is true for viewpoint.
+One way this contradiction may be resolved is the emergence of two types of neurons---category selective and viewpoint invariant, and vice versa.
+We refer to this as specialization.
+This hypothesis is well-aligned with the findings in~\citep{yang2019task}, which showed the emergence of groups of neurons contributing exclusively to single tasks.
+Thus, in the context of category recognition and viewpoint estimation, we hypothesize that neurons become selective to either category or viewpoint at later layers as the relevant image features for these tasks are disjoint (the category of an object cannot predict its viewpoint, and vice-versa).

-To classify neuron $k$ as a category or pose neuron, we compare its selectivity for both category and pose ($S^k_c$ and $S^k_p$).
-If $S_c^k$ is greater than $S_p^k$, then neuron $k$ is a category neuron, otherwise, it is a pose neuron.
-Since generalization capability relies on both invariance and selectivity, we introduce a new metric for a neuron, the \textit{specialization score} denoted as $\Gamma^k$, which is the geometric mean of its selectivity and invariance scores,~\ie
+\begin{linenomath*} To classify neuron $k$ as a category or viewpoint neuron, we compare its selectivity for both category and viewpoint ($S^k_c$ and $S^k_v$).
+If $S_c^k$ is greater than $S_v^k$, then neuron $k$ is a category neuron, otherwise, it is a viewpoint neuron.
+Since generalization capability relies on both invariance and selectivity, we introduce a new metric for a neuron, the specialization score denoted as $\Gamma^k$, which is the geometric mean of its selectivity and invariance scores,~\ie

-In Section 6 we present results that show that the \textit{specialization score} is highly indicative of a network's capability to generalize to \emph{unseen} combinations.
+Below, we present results that show that the specialization score is highly indicative of a network's performance on OOD combinations. \end{linenomath*}